 Oil-Free Pizza Dough:

 - Dry active yeast

-- Vegan raw sugar (or sub maple syrup)
+- Vegan raw sugar (or sub maple syrup or date syrup)

 - Whole wheat flour

 - Flaxseed meal